-When someone has cancer we treat the whole person, and music therapy is an integral part of that effort.
 Music can boost the immune system, enhance relaxation and decrease pain and/or anxiety.
 Music may help reduce the use of sedative and analgesic drugs.
-Barbara Dunn, PhD (pictured, center) coordinates the Music Therapy Program and makes rounds in the MAC clinic, playing music, meeting patients and setting up plans to incorporate music into treatment.
 The Live Music Program brings in community volunteers to play music in the MAC clinic and elsewhere, which supports the healing environment at Whidbey General.

 Licensed acupuncturists Ryan Vos and Carol O’Brien (pictured) are experienced in using acupuncture to help relieve symptoms such as nausea, pain, anxiety and fatigue.
 In 2010, Vos participated in a study with Bastyr University to examine the effects of acupuncture on chemotherapy-induced peripheral neuropathy.
 Vos and O'Brien provide acupuncture through Rehabilitation Services.